iggisakhar/portfolio-main/README.md

 # JavaScript Developer Portfolio

 Hi!
-I'm Igor, a JavaScript developer with 5 years of experience (2+ years hands-on).
+I'm Igor, a JavaScript developer with 5 years of hands-on experience.
 I love building web apps that make life easier and experiences more meaningful.

 ## 💼 What’s inside